cocoychris/andrash-portfolio/frontend/public/pages/indie_game_development.md

 The latest version (V2) is a complete rebuild from scratch, featuring many more features and improvements.

 ### Demo Video

 If you don't have the appropriate environment to run the game, here's a demo video for your reference:

 [![Car Chasing Demo Video](/images/game_car_chasing_video_cover.png)](https://youtu.be/4Q0rJBbIV5o)

+## Keep Exploring
+To learn more about me, my skills and my projects, please continue exploring this playground.😁